bobbyshaw/tomrobertshaw.net/_posts/2015-12-21-introduction-to-machine-learning-with-naive-bayes.md

 # Testing Accuracy

-The most rudimentary accuracy test for a classifier is to train our classifier with the entire training dataset and then ask it to classifier each document again to see whether it gives the right answer.
+The most rudimentary test for classifier accuracy is to train with the entire training dataset and then ask it to classify each document again to see whether it gives the right answer.
 While it is hoped that is able to provide reasonable accurate answers with this method, it isn't a fair test because there is no unseen data.

 With any classifier there is a risk of underfitting or overfitting the training data which this training method would not be able to test for.
 Overfitting is where the algorithm is so finely tuned to the dataset that it is unable to make the generalisations on the data required to classifier unseen data accurately.

 ![Overfitting](/img/2015/12/overfitting.jpg)

-Therefore, the the most basic testing method is to split the training set into halves.
+Therefore, the most basic testing method is to split the training set into halves.
 The first half is used to train the classifier, the second half is used to test the classifier (as we know what the correct answer is).
 The advantage of this is that we can quickly get a percentage accuracy for our classifier.
-The disadvantage is that we're testing a half-trained classifier so doesn't give us a good indicator of how it will perform with the full training dataset.
+The disadvantage is that we're testing a half-trained classifier so it doesn't give us a good indicator of how it will perform with the full training dataset.

 This brings us onto [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_%28statistics%29).
 This is where the training dataset is split into `n`-subsets, testing performed on each one and the results averaged in order to get a better estimate of classification accuracy.
 It helps to counter-act overfitting and underfitting.